WilliamOdumah/WilliamOdumah/README.md

 ### &nbsp;About Me :

--International Student at the University of Manitoba.
-Love Basketball and am very interested in the automation of tasks and making things more efficient.
+- 4th year International Student at the University of Manitoba.
+Love Basketball and very interested in the automation of tasks, cybersecurity and making things more efficient.

 ## 🎓 Academic Journey